The Excel AND Function

 Note that, in the above example spreadsheet:

-Further examples of the Excel And function can be found on the Microsoft Office website.
+Further details of the Excel And function are provided on the Microsoft Office website.

 If you get an error from the Excel And Function, this is likely to be the #VALUE! error:

 |#VALUE!||-||Occurs if any of the supplied logical_test arguments are text values.|